 Keep in mind, this is not the easiest market to break into.
 For one thing, you’ll need a reliable medical transport van outfitted with the requisite lift and safety features.
 You’ll need to acquire the relevant healthcare provider licenses and permits as well as insurance, and be certified by either Medicare or Medicaid.
 Finally, once that’s all done, you’ll just have to determine which services you’ll offer and start marketing your business online, at local hospitals and retirement communities.

 As long as your rates are fair and your services reliable, you’ll soon start getting regular clients.

 The US is expected to hire nearly 200,000 nurses every year through 2030, which means right now is a great time to start a nursing business.
 Pandemic or no pandemic, nursing is one of the most in-demand services in health care mainly because of an aging population.
-By 2030, the number of adults age 65 and older in the US is forecast to exceed 60 million.
-This would translate to a higher demand for nursing services.
+By 2030, the number of US adults age 65 and up will exceed 60 million, which means greater demand for nursing services.

 Starting a nursing business can be challenging, though.
 There are a lot of regulations to navigate.
 You will also need a significant investment, if you’re planning to put up a nursing home.
 But a lot of opportunities await those who are willing to put in the work.
 With the right planning and execution, you can make your nursing business thrive.
 First, it’s important to learn the basics of the nursing industry, find your niche, and decide on the location to get started.

 Around 3 million Americans have had or suffer from opioid use disorder (OUD).
 You can help address this crisis and wean many people from opioid dependence by starting a methadone clinic.
 Methadone is among the drugs used to treat OUD.
 With other OUD drugs, the total market size is expected to grow to $1.7 billion by 2026.
 By becoming an opioid treatment provider, you will not only form part of the solution, but will also make some money.